-Englishting Itage Implementation Status Reason for Non- Evaluation Item Yes No Abstract Illustration implementation 7.
-Information Disclosure (1) Does the company have a corporate website to disclose both financial standings and the status of corporate governance? ~ The Company has set up website (www.acxc.com.tw) to disclose information regarding the Company's financial standings, business, corporate governance and corporate social responsibility status.
+Evaluation Item Implementation Status Reason for Non- Yes No Abstract Illustration implementation 7.
+Information Disclosure (1) Does the company have a corporate website to disclose both financial standings and the status of corporate governance? ✓ The Company has set up website (www.acxc.com.tw) to disclose information regarding the Company's financial standings, business, corporate governance and corporate social responsibility status.
 None (2) Does the company have other information disclosure channels (e.g. building an English website, appointing designated people to handle information collection and disclosure, creating a spokesman system, webcasting investor conferences)?
-(3) Does the company have publish and report its annual financial report within two months after the end of a fiscal year, and publish and report its financial reports for the first, second and third quarters as well as its operating status for each month before the specified deadline? ~ The Company has set up its website, and has assigned an appropriate person to handle information collection and disclosure.
+(3) Does the company announce and report annual financial statements within two months after the end of each fiscal year, and announce and report Q1, Q2, and Q3 financial statements, as well as monthly operation results, before the prescribed time limit? \rightarrow \right The Company has set up its website, and has assigned an appropriate person to handle information collection and disclosure.
 The Company has designated the spokesperson and deputy spokesperson in charge of making external statements.
 Investor conference information is disclosed on the corporate website.
 The Company has publish and report its annual financial report within two months after the end of a fiscal year, and publish and report its financial reports for the first, second and third quarters as well as its operating status for each month before the specified deadline.
 8. Is there any other important information to facilitate a better understanding of the company's corporate governance practices (e.g., including but not limited to employee rights, employee wellness, investor relations, supplier relations, rights of stakeholders, directors' and supervisors' training records, the implementation of risk management policies and risk evaluation measures, the implementation of customer relations policies, and purchasing insurance for directors and supervisors)?
 Employee rights and employee wellness: Please refer to the "5.5 Labor Relations" section on pages 51-53 of this annual report.
 Investor relations: To achieve openness and information transparency, the Company has delegated specific personnel to announce information including finance and business, on the MOPS website and corporate website on a timely basis in compliance with the related regulations.
-Supplier relations and rights of stakeholders: The company has maintain channels of communication with its banks, other creditors, employees, consumers, suppliers, community, or other stakeholders of the company, respect and safeguard their legal rights and interests, and designate a stakeholder's legal rights or interests is harmed, the company has handled the matter in a proper manner and in good faith.
-Directors' training records: Please refer to the "3.3.15 Continuing education of Directors in 2019" section on page 33 of this annual report.
+Supplier relations and rights of stakeholders: The Company has maintain channels of communication with its banks, other creditors, employees, consumers, suppliers, community, or other stakeholders of the Company, respect and safeguard their legal rights and interests, and designate a stakeholders area on its website.
+When any of a stakeholder's legal rights or interests is harmed, the Company has handled the matter in a proper manner and in good faith.
+Directors' training records: Please refer to the "3.3.15 Continuing Education of Directors in 2020" section on page 33 of this annual report.
 The implementation of risk management policies and risk evaluation measures: Please refer to the "VII.
 Review of Financial Conditions, Financial Performance, and Risk Management" on pages 39-63 of this annual report.
 The implementation of customer relations policies: The Company normally maintains close contact with its customers, and ensures products can achieve the expected reliability and quality.
-Moreover, the Company also actively participates in the customers' CSR and Ethical policies.
-Purchasing insurance for directors: To reduce and spread the risk of material harm to the company and shareholders arising from the wrongdoings or negligence of a director, the Company purchaser liability insurance for Directors each year.
+Moreover, the Company also actively participates in the customers' CSR and ethical policies.
+Purchasing insurance for directors: To reduce and spread the risk of material harm to the Company and shareholders arising from the wrongdoings or negligence of a director, the Company purchaser liability insurance for Directors each year.